mclevy/gfw_blog/WRI.GFW.blog.md

 ## Water Data Science

-Getting to the point where we can ask questions of land use, hydrologic, and hydropower data together is not trivial.
+Getting to the point where we can ask questions about land use, hydrologic, and hydropower data together is not trivial.
 A substantial part of our research effort has focused on acquiring, processing, and synthesizing data from different sources.
 For river flow, the temporal and spatial units of analysis are variable and irregular, and data are often poor quality.
 Rainfall and especially ET data are available at a limited number of sites in Brazil, although new gridded products provide improved spatial resolution.
 Estimating hydropower generation potential can be similarly difficult because those estimates rely on measurements of flow.
 Land use data, in comparison, is relatively straightforward to obtain and analyze, but is only available over limited time periods, or at very course spatial resolution.

 ### Case Study

-We look at an example river basin located in central Mato Grosso, Brazil: a 10,887 km^2^ headwater basin of the Alto Teles Pires River, a tributary to the Amazon River.
-Deforestation in this basin occurred prior to 2001, however minimal deforestation continued through 2012, and transitions from pasture to cropland continue today in this region.
+We look at an example river basin located in central Mato Grosso, Brazil: a 10,887 km^2 headwater basin of the Alto Teles Pires River, a tributary to the Amazon River.
+Deforestation in this basin occurred prior to 2001, however minimal deforestation occurred from 2001 to 2012, and transitions from pasture to cropland continue today.

 <img src="./WRI.GFW.blog_files/figure-html/unnamed-chunk-1.png" title="" alt="" style="display: block; margin: auto;" />